-Former Chief Diversity Officer, Vice President, Global Diversity & Inclusion, Merck; President, Deb Dagit Diversity LLC
+Former Chief Diversity Officer, Vice President, Global Diversity & Inclusion for Merck; President of Deb Dagit Diversity, LLC

-Deborah Dagit joined Merck as their Chief Diversity Officer in June 2001.
-She has had responsibility for global equal opportunity, employee relations, recruiting and staffing and diversity & inclusion and is now transitioning to lead Deb Dagit Diversity consulting.
-More recently in anticipation of her retirement from Merck at the end of 2012, she launched Deb Dagit Diversity LLC, a consulting firm that offers practical just-in-time resources, tools and support for diversity practitioners.
+Deborah Dagit joined Merck as their chief diversity officer in June 2001, where she was responsible for global equal opportunity, employee relations, recruiting and staffing, and diversity and inclusion.
+In anticipation of her retirement from Merck at the end of 2012, she launched Deb Dagit Diversity LLC, a consulting firm that offers practical, just-in-time resources, tools, and support for diversity practitioners.

 Under Dagit’s leadership, Merck received recognition for its exemplary work in diversity and inclusion by organizations such as Diversity Inc, Working Mother, the Families and Work Institute, the U.S. Department of Defense, and the Human Rights Campaign.

 While at Merck, Dagit introduced the company’s signature Business Insight Roundtables, an innovative global strategy that builds on and enhances prior employee engagement efforts.